-For the full year in 2012, we achieved 105% of the goal for revenue and 162% of the goal for non-GAAP operating loss (excluding bonus expense).
-As such, the compensation committee awarded the named executive officers 131% of their respective full-year target bonuses.
+For the full year in 2014, we achieved 96.1% of the goal for revenue and 142.1% of the goal for non-GAAP operating loss (excluding bonus expense).
+This resulted in a bonus payout of 80.5% with respect to the revenue objective, weighted at 75%, and a bonus payout of 200% with respect to the non-GAAP operating loss (excluding bonus expense) objective, weighted at 25%.
+As such the compensation committee awarded the named executive officers 110.4% of their respective full-year target bonuses.

-Bonus Determinations-Sales Incentive Program.
-Under the Sales Incentive Program for 2012, each quarter management established sales objectives for individuals, by region, which served as the basis for determining the amount of bonuses to be paid to the individual under the program.
+Bonus Determinations - Sales Incentive Program.
+Under the Sales Incentive Program for 2014, each quarter, management established sales objectives for individuals, by region, which served as the basis for determining the amount of bonuses to be paid to the individual under the program.
 The sales objectives took into account our performance for the immediately preceding quarter and the corresponding quarter for the immediately preceding year.
-The sales objectives for 2012 each represented a significant increase over our actual performance in 2011.
-After the end of each quarter, management reviewed an individual's performance with respect to their individual sales objectives and determined the amount of the bonus to be paid under the program to the individual
+The sales objectives for 2014 each represented a significant increase over our actual performance in 2013.
+After the end of each quarter, management reviewed an individual's performance with respect to their individual sales objectives and determined the amount of the bonus to be paid under the program to the individual.

-For 2012, the quarterly sales performance bonuses for Mr. Feinberg were based predominantly on new customer bookings and sales to existing customers.
-The execution of multi-year customer contracts and professional services bookings were the remaining factors in the determination of his sales performance bonuses.
-For 2012, Mr. Feinberg's territory in which such objectives were measured was comprised of Japan and the Asia Pacific region.
-Mr. Feinberg's annual incentive compensation target of \$55,000 in 2012 consisted of quarterly targets of \$13,750.
-In 2012, Mr. Feinberg earned \$9,023 of incentive compensation for the first quarter, \$12,345 for the second quarter, \$13,380 for the third quarter and \$18,149 for the fourth quarter, resulting in annual incentive compensation of \$52,897.
-New customer bookings translate into incentive compensation by comparing the quarterly bookings goal set by management for the region against the dollar amount in bookings actually achieved.
-Sales to existing customers translate into incentive compensation by comparing the percentage goal for monthly recurring revenue set by management for the region against the percentage actually achieved.
+For 2014, the quarterly sales performance bonuses for Mr. Goetz were based predominantly on new customer bookings, sales to existing premium customers, and the execution of contracts with a term greater than one year.
+For 2014, Mr. Goetz's territory in which such objectives were measured was worldwide.
+Mr. Goetz's annual incentive compensation target of \$172,500 in 2014 consisted of quarterly targets of \$43,125.
+In 2014, Mr. Goetz earned \$41,462 of incentive compensation for the first quarter, \$38,836 for the second quarter, \$38,158 for the third quarter and \$39,853 for the fourth quarter, resulting in annual incentive compensation of \$158,309.
+New customer bookings translate into incentive compensation by comparing the worldwide quarterly bookings goal set by management against the dollar amount in bookings actually achieved.
+Sales to existing premium customers translate into incentive compensation by comparing the percentage goal for worldwide monthly recurring revenue set by management against the percentage actually achieved.
 Such resulting percentages are then multiplied by the quarterly sales performance bonus target to determine the amount of bonus earned in such quarter.
-Certain factors may decrease the amount of bonus earned, such as non-standard contract terms, and certain other factors may increase the amount of bonus earned, such as large single bookings of over \$1 million.
+Certain factors may decrease the amount of bonus earned, such as non-standard contract terms.

-Mr. Feinberg's new customer bookings goal increased each quarter of 2012; however, since the bookings growth metric is highly sensitive data, we do not disclose the specific performance goal for this metric because we believe that such disclosure would result in serious competitive harm.
+Since the bookings growth metric is highly sensitive data, we do not disclose the specific performance goal for this metric because we believe that such disclosure would result in serious competitive harm.
 We set the goals for bookings at a high level because we are a growth-oriented company and rely on bookings to help drive our growth.
 Additionally, the value associated with customers at the time of booking is an estimate of the revenue we expect to receive from new customers which, in turn, is based on an estimate of what the customer's total collections will be using our services.
 Since the number is an estimate based on an estimate, it is inherently volatile and cannot be used to predict actual revenue.

-Please refer to the "Summary Compensation Table" for the actual amounts paid to each of our named executive officers pursuant to our annual Performance Incentive Program and Sales Incentive Program for 2012.
+Please refer to the "Summary Compensation Table" for the actual amounts paid to each of our named executive officers pursuant to our annual Performance Incentive Program and Sales Incentive Program for 2014.